FE-Emy/FE-Emy/README.md

 ###

-<p align="left">I am studying at Io Academy In England full-stack development with a focus on both front-end and back-end technologies.I have a strong passion for web design and front-end development, while also working on building robust back-end solutions.
-I am committed to honing my skills in both areas to create complete and efficient applications.
-I am open to discussions and job opportunities in the web and software development fields – feel free to reach out for collaborations and job offers!.</p>
+<p align="left">I am currently studying full-stack development at Io Academy in England, focusing on both front-end and back-end technologies.
+My passion lies in web design and front-end development, while I am also building robust back-end solutions.
+I am dedicated to enhancing my skills in both areas to create comprehensive and efficient applications.
+Open to discussions, job opportunities, and collaborations in the web and software development fields.
+Feel free to reach out for job offers or freelance projects!</p>

 ###